What are Equity REITs?

 Equity REITs are real estate companies that own or manage income producing properties – such as office buildings, shopping centers and apartment buildings – and lease the space to tenants.
 After paying the expenses associated with operating their properties, equity REITs pay out annually the bulk of the income to their shareholders as dividends.
 Equity REITs also generate income from the sale of properties.

-Because most REITs operate as equity REITs when the market refers to REITs it is typically discussing equity REITs.
-Equity REITs may be listed on major stock exchanges, may be publicly registered but not listed or they may be privately held.
+Because most REITs operate as equity REITs when the market refers to REITs it is typically discussing listed equity REITs.

 Today’s U.S. Equity REIT Market

-Equity REITs constitute the majority of today’s REIT market and help power the U.S. economy.
-They own more than $2 trillion of real estate assets in the U.S. including more than 200,000 properties in all 50 states and the District of Columbia.
+Public equity REITs constitute the majority of today’s REIT market and help power the U.S. economy.
+They own more than $2.5 trillion of real estate assets in the U.S. including more than 575,000 structures in all 50 states and the District of Columbia.
 Equity REITs also comprise a majority of the headline real estate sectors under commonly used industry classification standards.

 Housing the Economy

-In drafting the original REIT legislation, Congress established a broad definition of real estate because it understood that the role and uses of real estate in a dynamic economy would change over time along with economic growth and changing technology.
+In drafting the original REIT legislation in 1960, Congress established a broad definition of real estate because it understood that the role and uses of real estate in a dynamic economy would change over time along with economic growth and changing technology.

 Consequently, there are equity REITs today that own real estate tied to almost all sectors of the economy where we live, work and spend our leisure time.
 REITs own real estate in a wide range of segments, including apartments, shopping centers, warehouses, hotels, storage facilities, hospitals and clinics, senior living facilities, offices, data centers, telecommunications towers and timberlands.